Man Utd transfer news: Smalling joins Roma on loan | Goal.com

 "Hopefully I can hit the ground running.
 I’m looking forward to joining up with my teammates.”

-Smalling had spent more than a decade at United, making 323 appearances for the club since joining from Fulham in the summer of 2010.
+Smalling had spent nearly a decade at United, making 323 appearances for the club since joining from Fulham in the summer of 2010.

 However, the arrival of Harry Maguire from Leicester for £80 million ($97m) earlier this month increased competition for places in the United defence.